Medicaid eligibility and enrollment in West Virginia

 Expansion of Medicaid has played a primary role in West Virginia’s sharp reduction in the uninsured rate.
 According to a 2014 Gallup survey, West Virginia had the sixth-highest drop in uninsured rate during the first half of 2014, due primarily to Medicaid expansion.

 According to U.S. Census data, the state’s uninsured rate was 14% in 2013, and had fallen to 5.3% by 2016.
-But it had increased to 6.7% by 2019, however, mirroring the nationwide trend of increasing uninsured rates under the Trump administration.
+It had increased to 6.7% by 2019, however, mirroring the nationwide trend of increasing uninsured rates under the first Trump administration.

-West Virginia’s uninsured rate had been similar to the U.S. average (14.5%) in 2013, but the state’s uninsured rate in 2019 was well below that national average at that point, which was 9.2%.
+West Virginia’s uninsured rate had been similar to the U.S. average (14.5%) in 2013, but the state’s uninsured rate has since been consistently below the national average.
 West Virginia’s better-than-average performance in reducing the uninsured rate was due in large part to the expansion of Medicaid.

 West Virginia Medicaid enrollment numbers